sharetribe/flex-docs/src/docs/concepts-transactions/default-negotiation-process/index.md

 ### **Reverse transaction flow**

-A reverse transaction flow on a marketplace happens when the customer posts a listing and providers can initiate a transaction against that listing.
+A reverse transaction flow on a marketplace happens when the customer posts a listing and a provider can initiate a transaction against that listing.
 This means that the initiating transition for the transaction is made by the provider.